Kurdish leader Ocalan issues message from prison, urging PKK to disarm to make peace with Turkey

 “Its timing was appropriate and it will have a positive impact in northeastern Syria, Iraqi Kurdistan and Turkey as well,” said Zebari, a senior official of the Kurdistan Democratic Party, which has maintained good relations with Turkey and has been at odds with the PKK.

-Murat Kilic, who was among those watching the message being delivered in Diyarbakir, expressed his excitement over the announcement.
+Murat Kilic, who was among those listening to the message being delivered in Diyarbakir, expressed his excitement over the announcement.

 ”(Ocalan) has developed a new road map as an answer to the suffering that has been going on in this country for years,” he said.
 “The message that leader Ocalan gave is binding for us.”